MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

 ### Run ngrok

 At this point you have updated your Emulator to the latest version and added the inspection middleware in your bot's code.
-The next step is to run ngrok and configure your local bot to your Azure Bot Channels Registration.
+The next step is to run ngrok and configure your local bot.
 Before running ngrok you need to run your bot locally.

 To run your bot locally do the following: